Guianan cock-of-the-rock: Description

 The Guianan cock-of-the-rock is a stout-bodied bird with a prominent half-moon crest.
 It is a sexually dimorphic bird.
 The male's crest is more pronounced than the female's and is bright orange.
-The males also have an orange-tipped black tail, black, orange and white wings, a bright orange bill, an orange iris yellowing as it nears the outer edge, and silky-orange filamentous feathers of the inner remiges.
+The males also have an orange-tipped black tail, black, orange, and white wings, a bright orange bill, an orange iris yellowing as it nears the outer edge, and silky-orange filamentous feathers of the inner remiges.
 Both sexes also have orange legs and skin.
 The less conspicuous female is dark brownish-grey overall and has a yellow-tipped black bill, a duller orange iris, and a smaller crest.
-One-year-old juvenile males look similar to an adult female, but have orange speckles over their bodies.
+One-year-old juvenile male looks similar to an adult female but has orange speckles over its body.
 After two years, the juvenile males become mostly orange with brown and grey spots.
 Males attain their definitive plumage at around three years.
 Juvenile females look almost identical to their adult counterparts.
 Guianan cocks-of-the-rock have a total length of approximately 30 cm and a total weight of around 200 to 220 g.
 The two species of cock-of-the-rock are allopatric, and therefore do not meet with one another.
 The plumage of the male Andean cock-of-the-rock is redder and its wings are mostly black, lacking the orange colouration seen on the male Guianan.
 The female Andean cock-of-the-rock is reddish brown rather than the brownish-gray of the Guianan.